labue20/A-Simple-MapReduce-Program/README.md

 # A-Simple-MapReduce-Program
-This program implement a simple word count program using map-reduce programming paradigm without using the Hadoop framework
+This program implement a simple word count program using map-reduce programming paradigm without using the Hadoop framework.

+In this programming assignment, you will implement a simple word count program using map-reduce programming paradigm.
+You are not supposed to use an existing map-reduce framework (e.g. Hadoop).Instead, this project is intended to make you exercise your operating system skills by directly implementing this special case.
+More concretely, you will implement all the components of a real map-reduce framework,but specializing the components simplifies the problems and make them more manageable (and doable in a few days).

 The program is broken down into ;